NetaDAOAcademy/CoiningReason/readme.md

 * Edouard Pignot, "Bringing Down the House of Goldman Sachs: Analyzing Corrupt Forms of Trading with Lacan," from _Ephemera: Theory and Politics in Organization_

 **Session 2.12–Money in Crisis (6 December 2023)**

+* Kojin Karatani, "Of Modes of Exchange" and "Toward a World Republic," from _The Structure of World History_

 * Werner Bonefeld, "Monetarism and Crisis," from _Global Capitalism, National State and the Politics of Money_ (eds.
 Werner Bonefeld and John Holloway)